Almost a year ago we had our first “meet the maker” on the Making Life – Meet the Maker with Shennandoah Ditter.

 I’ve been making soap for about six years now, and during that time I’ve formulated and perfected my own soaps and cosmetics that I now sell through my microbusiness.

 Owning a business is an entirely different can of hairy worms than soapmaking that I’m only just learning about.
 However, I have a lot of excitement in store.
 I’m in the process of going professional by developing my own permanent product line, a total rebrand, and getting my own website off the ground.
-Until then my little Etsy shop remains open at www.etsy.com/shop/athenasoaps and you can follow my Instagram feed at athenasoaps.
+Edit: I was able to launch my website and it’s now available!
+You can also find me on Instagram at GrungeGoddessSoapworks Check it out!

 Palm is overly used by humans, leading to rainforest destruction and an inevitable extinction of orangutans if we don’t find a solution.
 Until then, there are many great alternatives out there.
 RSPO palm oil exists that is certified sustainable and fair trade, but I have decided to avoid palm altogether.